toupiefolle/mad-spinning-top/_notes/about.md

-toward social change, the evacuation of a critical moment in the history of French critical theory, and analysis of the way in which concepts are deployed in relation to specific elements of the social field, such as cities, territories and 'équipements collectifs' referred to in *Recherches 13* sub-title.
+toward social change, the evacuation of a critical moment in the history of French critical theory, and analysis of the way in which concepts are deployed in relation to specific elements of the social field, such as cities, territories and 'équipements collectifs' referred to in the *Recherches 13* sub-title.

 ## La Toupie Folle